Operation Mike (United States)

-Operation MIKE was a series of American landings at Luzon between 9 January 1945 and 15 August 1945, after the conclusion of Operation KING, which was obligated by General Douglas MacArthur’s insistence that he liberate the entire archipelago.
+Operation MIKE was a series of American landings at Luzon, the principal island of the Philippines, between 9 January 1945 and 15 August 1945, after the conclusion of Operation KING, which was obligated by U.S. General Douglas MacArthur’s insistence that he liberate the entire archipelago.
 MIKE consisted of seven proposed landings and other operations.
 Each plan was numbered, but they were executed out of sequence.
 Operation MIKE was followed by Operation VICTOR.